Assessment days for retail apprenticeships: what to expect and how to prepare

 A group exercise

 Group exercises are a common feature of retail assessment days as they allow employers to assess skills that indicate good customer service, such as communication, problem-solving and teamwork.
-Customer service is key in retail and retailers including Tesco, McDonald’s and TK Maxx all emphasise this.
+Customer service is key in retail.

 Other top tips for performing well in retail group tasks: